oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 While OAuth and OpenID Connect were initially created to allow third-party applications to access an API on behalf of a user, they have both proven to be useful in a first-party scenario as well.
-First-party apps are applications created by the same organization that provides the API being accessed by the application.
+First-party apps are applications where by the same organization that provides the API being accessed by the application.

 For example, a web email client provided by the operator of the email account,